Why Marketing and Sales Alignment Matters For Every Business

 1. Establish guidelines for your lead qualification criteria

 Marketing and sales will argue which leads are "hot" or "cold", and they will have differing opinions.
-Hence establishing a criteria is a critical factor when aligning both teams.
-We advise companies to create well-researched buyer personas that depict your business' ideal target audience and propsective customers.
+Hence establishing criteria is a critical factor when aligning both teams.
+We advise companies to create well-researched buyer personas that depict your business' ideal target audience and prospective customers.
 Both Marketing and Sales will then closely follow these personas to do their individual work but yet stay in the same loop.

 In lead generation there are usually two stages of qualification, marketing qualified leads (MQL), and sales qualified leads (SQL).
-The first one is done by a team responsible for a marketing activity.
+The first one is done by a team responsible for marketing activity.
 The sales qualification is done to confirm the information from a sales perspective.

 2. Create a service level agreement (SLA) to align expectations